""

 350 Corporate Lawyers in 26 Offices Worldwide

-Our corporate team covers key geographic locations across the United States, Asia, Europe, the Middle East and Africa.
+Our corporate team covers key geographic locations across the United States, Europe, the Middle East and Africa.
 Our integrated team works with clients to deliver solutions for all of their corporate legal requirements globally, including M&A, capital markets, securities, corporate governance, commercial, data privacy and security, employee benefits, international trade, intellectual property, investment management, tax and private client.

 We advise a large variety of private and public companies, as well as start-up ventures and private equity sponsors, active in sectors such as energy and natural resources, financial services, food and agribusiness, healthcare, infrastructure, insurance, real estate, retail, sports and entertainment and technology.